Sauceke/LoveMachine/docs/README.md

 [Intiface Central] must also be installed.

-> [!WARNING]
-> The IL2CPP plugins (RoomGirl, Holy Knight Ricca) are not compatible with other BepInEx plugins at the moment.
+⚠ The IL2CPP plugins (RoomGirl, Holy Knight Ricca) are not compatible with other BepInEx plugins at the moment.
 To use LoveMachine in IL2CPP games, you'll have to remove the BepInEx folder if there is one (thus also removing all other mods from the game), before running the installer.